 Fidelity says that by the time you turn 30 you should have saved up what half of your annual salary is (Investopedia).
 So if you are making $50,000 a year, you should have $25,000 saved up for retirement.

-My wife and I did get back on track once we moved to Colorado when I got my first ‘big boy’ job and my wife got her teaching position.
+My wife and I did get back on track once we moved to Colorado after I got my first ‘big boy’ job and my wife got her teaching position.

 6. Start paying off those student loans

 I put off paying my student loans as long as I could.
-Almost 10 years later I still have that original debt plus interest.
-How silly was that?
+Big mistake.
+After almost seven years, I still had that original debt plus interest.
 I keep seeing friends on Facebook posting about how they just paid off the last bit of their student loans.
 Boy, do I envy them.

 Get those student loans paid off as soon as possible to free up all of that interest money you are sinking into them.
 That interest money you save could go towards your retirement, your financial freedom.